giovanni-da-rumore/Ancient-Asteroids/README.md

 # Ancient Asteroids

-> What mad pursuit?
+> "What mad pursuit?
 What struggle to escape?
-What wild ecstacy?
+What wild ecstacy?"

 [Live Link](giovanni-da-rumore.github.io/Ancient-Asteroids)